Fix problems in Windows Search

 - In the Name column, right-click SearchUI.exe, and then select End task.

-- When you are prompted to end SearchUI.exe, select End process.
+- When you're prompted to end SearchUI.exe, select End process.

 The Windows Search process will automatically restart the next time that you search.

-If this doesn't fix your problem, try restarting your device.
-This will also install any pending updates.
+If this solution doesn't fix your problem, try restarting your device.
+Restarting will also install any pending updates.

 You may want to bookmark this page before you restart.